agl-alexglopez/heap-allocator-workshop/README.md

 In the third case, when we need to go find an inorder successor for the node being deleted, we give the *extra black* to the right child of the replacement node.
 The black sentinel is a valid node in a Red Black Tree, so it is acceptable to give it the *extra black*.
 There are then four cases to consider when fixing up a tree.
 We only enter a loop to fix the tree if the current node with the *extra black* is black.
 In the case we are discussing now, the fix is relatively simple and we will go over the other cases shortly.

+The `*` marks the `current` node under consideration.
+We define the `parent` and in relation to the `current` node marked with the `*` as we move up the tree.

 ![rb-delete-case-2](/images/rb-delete-case-2.png)

+*Pictured Above: Case 2 for a Red Black Tree delete.
+While this illustration has a node with two children that are `Null`, in reality, we just point both fields to the black sentinel that we have waiting at the bottom of the tree.*